Want to grow your business fast? Get better at selling.

 Again, lots of value is being created here.
 You're showing them a path to getting what they want.
 It's up them whether they want to walk that path with you or not.

-Step 3: CLOSE to the sale by helping them make a decision
+Step 3: CLOSE the loop by helping them make a decision